antoinejeanrenaud/flexwinn/README.md

 <img src="man/figures/README-example_6-1.png" width="100%" /> The plates
 are displayed, the correction applied is displayed.
-The time series displayed here is different than with the changomics function because there is an additional step before detrending.
+The time series displayed here is different than with the flexwinn function because there is an additional step before detrending.